ensdomains/ensips/ensips/x.md

 For the short-term; we can already use this specification in our apps today (see Appendix A).
 Adoption of this method is encouraged as it is future-proof, and can be easily updated in the future.

-For the smoothest implementation, we can leverage the universal resolver to handle this functionality for us.
+For the smoothest implementation, we can leverage the public resolver to handle this functionality for us.
 This would mean no additional code is needed, and we can use the regular one-liners you are used to.

+### Public Resolver

+The public resolver could choose to implement a fallback mechanism for EOA addresses.
+Such that when a `coinType` lookup occurs, and the resolver does not find an address record, it will return the EOA address.

+This allows for additional flexibility allowing users to set a fallback address for all evm-compatible chains.

 ## Backwards Compatibility